 - This recipe has not been tested with a gluten-free pancake mix.
 It might work just fine, but you can also consider trying these flourless peanut butter cookies if you are looking for a gluten-free option.

-- Regular peanut butter will work better than natural peanut butter that requires stirring and refrigeration.
+- Regular creamy peanut butter will work better than natural peanut butter that requires stirring and refrigeration.

 - If you are looking for some crunch, use crunchy peanut butter instead.

 - You can skip rolling the cookies in sugar if you’d like, but I prefer the added sweetness.